EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 ### Building the Docs

 Currently, documentation is distributed within the toolbox for offline viewing.
-Building the documentation is a two step process (run from the repository root directory, either using `poetry run` or after first activating the Poetry environment):
+Building the documentation is a two-step process (run from the repository root directory, either using `poetry run` or after first activating the Poetry environment):

 1. Run `python scripts/build_notebooks.py`.
 This converts any Jupyter notebooks